 The Bonds are issued in denominations of one gram of gold and in multiples thereof.
-Minimum investment in the Bond shall be two grams with a maximum limit of subscription of 4 kg for individuals, 4 kg for Hindu Undivided Family (HUF) and 20 kg for trusts and similar entities notified by the government from time to time per fiscal year (April – March).
+Minimum investment in the Bond shall be one gram with a maximum limit of subscription of 4 kg for individuals, 4 kg for Hindu Undivided Family (HUF) and 20 kg for trusts and similar entities notified by the government from time to time per fiscal year (April – March).
 In case of joint holding, the limit applies to the first applicant.
 The annual ceiling will include bonds subscribed under different tranches during initial issuance by Government and those purchased from the secondary market.
 The ceiling on investment will not include the holdings as collateral by banks and other Financial Institutions

 Yes, each family member can buy the bonds in his/her own name if they satisfy the eligibility criteria as defined at Q No.4.

-11. Can I buy 500 grams worth of SGB every year?
+12. Can an investor/trust buy 4 Kg/20 Kg worth of SGB every year?

 Yes.
-One can buy 500 grams worth of gold every year as the ceiling has been fixed on a fiscal year (April-March) basis.
+An investor/trust can buy 4 Kg/20 Kg worth of gold every year as the ceiling has been fixed on a fiscal year (April-March) basis.

 If the customer meets the eligibility criteria, produces a valid identification document and remits the application money on time, he/she will receive the allotment.

 The customers will be issued Certificate of Holding on the date of issuance of the SGB.
-Certificate of Holding can be collected from the issuing banks/SHCIL offices/Post Offices/agents or obtained directly from RBI on email, if email address is provided in the application form.
+Certificate of Holding can be collected from the issuing banks/SHCIL offices/Post Offices/Designated stock exchanges/agents or obtained directly from RBI on email, if email address is provided in the application form.

 The price of gold for the relevant tranche will be published on RBI website two days before the issue opens.